yiannimercer/COVID19_Chicago_Analysis/README.md

 ## Extra
-As a test of my visualization ability, I also contracted the below Choropleth map that shows the Global Case Count of COVID19
+As a test of my visualization ability, I also developed the below Choropleth map that shows the Global Case Count of COVID19 (data from 1/22/2020 to 11/15/2020)

 [COVID-19 World Map](https://yiannimercer.github.io/COVID19_Chicago_Analysis/world_covid.html)